AkshayPR244/IBallBBOT/README.md

-I will be attempting to work with this simulation and try to attmpt variety of control strategesm such as LQR, ILQR.
+I will be attempting to work with this simulation and try to attmpt variety of control strategems such as LQR, ILQR.
 Might add estimator component.